sahithyandev/s3/src/content/docs/database-systems/05-sql.md

 ---
 title: SQL
 sidebar:
-  order: 4
+  order: 5
 slug: database-systems/sql
 prev: true
 next: true
 ---

 A declarative [DML](/database-systems/introduction/#data-modelling-language) and [DDL](/database-systems/introduction/#data-definition-language).
 Case insensitive.
+Became the industry standard in the 1980s.

+Query planner decides on the most efficient way to execute a query.

 ## Flavors and Versions